lionkeng/langgraph-starter/README.md

 ## getting started

 For simplicity in maintaining this as a mono-repo with multiple possible examples we are using _lerna_.
-Hence, "packages" in thi repo is named as _examples_.
-We also _workspace_ since all the examples will use the same dependencies installed at the _root_.
+Hence, "packages" in this repo is named as _examples_.
+Since all the examples will use the same dependencies, we are installing all the dependencies at the _workspace_ / _root_ level.

 To run a specific example from the root directory.